List of members of the National Council of Slovakia, 2016–2020: Changes

 Note that a number of MPs who are high-ranking members of parties in the ruling coalition were subsequently appointed to various ministerial and governmental positions.
-In such cases they are required by Slovakian law to put their parliamentary mandate on hold.
+In such cases they are required by Slovak law to put their parliamentary mandate on hold.
 Those replacements are documented above.
 The changes which resulted into club changes or occurred after the inauguration of the new government are shown here as well.